 All District-owned vehicles shall be driven by individuals employed by the Board and qualified and licensed to operate the vehicle.
 Drivers of school vehicles and operation of District-owned passenger vehicles transporting students shall be in compliance with requirements specified in applicable statutes and administrative regulations.1

-The District shall allow transportation of students in Board-owned vehicles of nine (9) passengers or less that meet the requirements of 702 KAR 5:130.
+The District shall allow transportation of students in Board-owned vehicles of ten (10) passengers or less that meet the requirements of KRS 156.153 and 702 KAR 5:130.

 Supervision